ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/collectors.md

 into persistent storage.
 This is useful for handling crash reports in situations where we may not have access to persistent storage (eg. early boot).

+## gsc_collector

+This collects Google Security Chip (GSC) failures.

+* Uses `gsctool` to query the GSC Flash Logs for any crashes.
+* During boot, if `gsctool` Flash Log output contains a crash signature, we create a report.

 ## kernel_collector

 This collects kernel (and BIOS) crashes that caused the system to reboot.